kriserickson/aging-coder/src/posts/2025-07-13-can-a-tiny-llm-beat-a-supervised-model.md

 but without knowing for certain the algorithm that phi-4 uses to encode their tokens (each model frequently uses slightly different variations on the BPE algorithm) this would be just a guess.

+**Things to try**

+* There are tons of [models that ollama](https://ollama.com/search) gives you access to, try some other models.
+* See if top_p and temperature make much of a difference with the various models and is there a way to increase the speed with these parameters?
+* Play around with our example, or add multiple examples - does this speed up or slow down the inference.

 ## Trying a Tiny LLM Out of the Box